 - Keep your password private and secure.
 Make sure you have it written down somewhere in case you cannot remember it easily.

-- Submit individual work for assessment using Turnitin where required and do not give work to someone else.
+- Submit individual work for assessment using Turnitin where required and do not give your work to someone else.

-Two Information Technology School Support Officers provide support to both staff and students.
+Three Information Technology School Support Officers provide support to both staff and students.
 This means that students will be able to access support to help with any issues they may have with their devices.

 Taking Care of Your Laptop